dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ## Host

-1. The hardware requirements are solely determined by the specific CDP services to be installed in both CDP Base and ECS.
-2. The required minimum CDP Base services and its dependencies to install CML, CDW and CDE are illustrated in the following table.
+1. The required minimum CDP Base services and its dependencies to install CML, CDW and CDE are illustrated in the following table.

 ![](../../assets/images/base_svc_table1.png)

+2. Hardware requirements are determined by the specific CDP services to be installed in both CDP Base and ECS.
-3. CDP Base services such as HDFS, Zookeeper and [Ozone](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/release-guide/topics/cdpdc-ozone.html) have special storage requirements.
+3. CDP Base services such as [HDFS](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/release-guide/topics/cdpdc-hdfs.html), [Zookeeper](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/release-guide/topics/cdpdc-zookeeper.html) and [Ozone](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/release-guide/topics/cdpdc-ozone.html) have dedicated storage requirements.
 4. The supported OS is listed [here](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-os-requirements.html).
 5. [JDK](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-java-requirements.html) must be installed in each host.
 6. [Data at Rest](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-data-at-rest-encryption-requirements.html) is not mandatory and hence not covered in this article.